asood15/customers-microservice/README.md

 java -jar target/customers-microservice-0.0.1-SNAPSHOT.jar
 ```
 Default port configured is 8080.
+URL for in memory database http://localhost:8080/h2-console/login.jsp
+There is no password set and default username is sa

 ### Assumptions
 1. A default schema.sql and data.sql are present in the src/main/resources. schema.sql creates the table and data.sql populates withfive default records.
 Hibernate ddl is set to false to allow schema.sql script to run
 2. Customer table consists of the following fields: id (auto incremented, primary key), customerUuid(used to uniquely identify a customer), firstName, lastName, dateOfBirth, password (stored in hashed format), email (a unique identifier for each customer, needed for logging in)
-3. Integration tests have their own schema,data and drop files to keep testing seperate from the main code
+3. Integration tests have their own schema, data and drop files to keep testing seperate from the main code
-4. Data Transfer Object is used to send customerDetails as a response of the API.It does not include password as this is a sensitive information.
-For login and update endpoints other models are used to provide loose coupling
+4. Data Transfer Object is used to send customerDetails as a response of the API.
+It does not include password as this is sensitive information.
+For login and update endpoints other models are used to get request bodies to provide loose coupling
 5. data.sql file in src/main/resources has the data that is loaded when the application starts up.
 All passwords are firstName(lowercase)+321.
 Example when firstName is Ashima then password is ashima321

 ### Api Details